What to Tell Your Interior Designer Before Your Consultation

 Your Budget

 Most people go into a project having no idea what things cost and are making assumptions based on a TV show or what someone else paid without the necessary context.
 That’s okay—the most important part is that we open an early conversation into budget.
+The budget communicates the level of construction work, fixtures, furniture, materials and finishes that you will be able to invest in.

 There’s the misconception that if an interior designer knows how much money you have access to that they’ll always try to blow out the budget.
 I can’t speak for all designers, but that’s not the case with us.
 I’m not interested in spending all my client’s money just because I can.
 Instead, I’m interested in communicating to a client what it costs to get what they want.
 Then I let our client have the autonomy to revisit their priorities and decide where they’d like to save versus invest.
 Keep in mind that we can’t purchase any product without approval and payment—we can’t force you to spend money.